OracleCPS/Visual-Builder-Cloud-Service_VBCS/workshops/workshop-template/LabGuide100.md

 - Make sure that the variable `countryName` has `enabled` marked for the `Input Parameter` section.
 Marking this as enabled means that we are passing the `countryName` variable from one page to the next (in this case we are passing the countryName variable from the landign page to the specific country page)

 - Let's next assign the values of those input boxes to the variables we just created.
 For each `Input Text` element, set the value to the variable we created (i.e the `Country Code` label's input text should be binded to the `countryCode` variable).
 In the `data` tab, enter the name of the variable like below.
-Repeat this for the other 3 `input text` boxes
+Repeat this for the other 3 `input text` boxes.
+Afterwards, check the `Readonly` component, since this box will only be used to display information instead of accepting input

 - For the `Heading` component, change its data value to match the `countryName` variable

-- For the `Image` component, set the `width` to 450 and `height` to 350
+- For the `Image` component, set the `width` to 450 and `height` to 350.
+Additionally, change the

 - This page has been successfully configured to receive any data passed to it from the Landing page.